tiga1231/neural_fdm/README.md

 cd neural_fdm
 pip install -e .
 ```
+Installing this repo from source will take care of installing the few additional dependencies listed in `requirements.txt`.
 Now, go ahead and play.
 Rock and roll 🎸!

-## Play

-This repository contains two folders with the meat of our work: `src` and `scripts`.
-The first folder, `src`, defines all the code infrastructure we need to build, train, serialize, and visualize our model and the baselines.
-The second one, `scripts`, groups a list of routines to execute the code in `src`, and more importantly, to reproduce our experiments at inference time.
-With the scripts, you can even tesselate and 3D print your own masonry vault from one of our model predictions if you fancy!

-### Configuration files
+## 2. Configuration files

 Our work focuses on two structural design tasks: compression-only shells and cablenet towers.
 We thus create a `.yml` file with all the configuration hyperparameters per task.

+The files are stored in the `scripts` folder as:
+- `bezier.yml`, and
+- `tower.yml`

-The files are stored in the `scripts` folder as `bezier.yml` and `tower.yml` for the first and the second task, respectively.
+for the first and the second task, respectively.
 The hyperparameters exposed in the configuration files range from choosing a data generator, prescribing the model architecture, and the optimization scheme.
 We'll be mingling with them to steer the wheel while we run experiments.

-### Data generation
+### 2.1 Data generation

 An advantage of our work is that we only need to define target shapes alone, without a vector of force densities to be paired as ground-truth labels.
 That would be the case in a fully supervised setting, which is not the case here.